 If collection rates were to deteriorate an increase in the impairment of doubtful debts would be required.
-To provide in full for overdue trade debtors more than 1 year overdue would require an additional £356k to be set aside as an allowance.
+To provide in full for overdue trade debtors over 1 year old would require an additional £42k to be set aside as an allowance.